dvberkel/vagrant-git-workshop/README.md

     ./setup.sh

-The server the repository over the web run
+To server the repository over the web run

     ./git-daemon.sh

+The repository will be available at `git://localhost:9418/original_repo`.
+E.g.

+    git clone git://localhost:9418/original_repo

 Tips
 ----